README

 The secrets configuration for this project is a bit overkill, but the whole thing is really a learning exercise anyway.

-The secrets for this program are the token from above and your Shopify shop name (as shown at the beginning of your Shopify admin site URL).
+Anyway, the secrets for this program are the token from above and your Shopify shop name (as shown at the beginning of your Shopify admin site URL).
 These secrets are stored in an encrypted YAML file.
 Create the YAML file and encrypt it using SOPS.
 You'll probably need to install SOPS first.
 And if you want to use Age for the encryption, as I did, you'll need to install Age and generate a key pair:

 mkdir -p ~/.config/sops/age